yolayh/Sparrow-Search-Algorithm/README.md

 # Sparrow Search Algorithm

-The project for the class `Swarm Intellgence.`
+The project is for the class `Swarm Intelligence.`

 ## Reference